gamitech-club/.github/profile/README.md

 # 🎮 Gamitech Club

 Gamitech Club is a fun passionate community of game developers.
-Founded by Abas at Jakarta State University, we’re all about learning, collaborating, and pushing the boundaries of creativity in game development.
+We’re all about learning, collaborating, and pushing the boundaries of creativity in game development.
 Whether you're a coding wizard, a design genius, an artist, or just curious about making games, you’re welcome here!

 ## Activities 🕹️